-- All teams will be required to compete in Divisions according to NCAA Football classifications.
-Schools that do not have football programs will compete in Divisions according to the school's NCAA Basketball program classifications. - 2.
+- All teams will be required to compete in Divisions according to NCAA or NAIA Football classifications.
+Schools that do not have football programs will compete in Divisions according to the school's NCAA or NAIA Basketball program classifications. - 2.
 Every member of every team representing a school must meet NDA's current eligibility requirements. - 3.
 Teams in these divisions must follow the NDA Collegiate Dance Safety Rules. - 4.
 Teams are limited to a maximum of twenty participants and must have a minimum of seven participants.
 A .5 general rule deduction will be given for below the minimum participant number. - 5.
 A team may not enter more than two (2) divisions, and a team may not compete the same routine in more than one division. - 6.
 At the discretion of NDA, divisions within categories may be combined based upon the number of teams registered.
 (Example: Pom Division II & Pom Division III may be combined into Pom Open Division). - 7.
-A dancer may not compete in more than two (2) division categories.
-(Exception: A participant competing in Spirit Rally division is not eligible to compete in any other division) - 8.
+A dancer may not compete in more than two (2) division categories. - 8.
 Teams from the same school can enter the same Division; however, only the top scoring team may advance to Finals should scores warrant.

-Division Part. # Category Time Limit International School Enrollment Division IA (FBS) Football Schools 7-20 members TP, Jazz, Pom, Hip Hop, GMD 2 minutes / 20,000 or above Division I (FCS) Football Schools, or do not have football and compete in Division I basketball 7-20 members TP, Jazz, Pom, Hip Hop, GMD 2 minutes / 10,000 - 19,999 Division II 7-20 members TP, Jazz, Pom, Hip Hop, GMD 2 minutes / 5,000 - 9,999 Division III 7-20 members TP, Jazz, Pom, Hip Hop, GMD 2 minutes / Less than 5,000 Junior College 2-20 members TP, Jazz, Pom, Hip Hop, GMD 2 minutes / N/A NAIA 2-20 members TP, Jazz, Pom, Hip Hop, GMD 2 minutes / N/A
+Division Part. # Category Time Limit International School Enrollment Division IA (FBS) Football Schools 7-20 members TP, Jazz, Pom, Hip Hop, SR, GMD 2 minutes / 20,000 or above Division I (FCS) Football Schools, or do not have football and compete in Division I basketball 7-20 members TP, Jazz, Pom, Hip Hop, SR, GMD 2 minutes / 10,000 - 19,999 Division II 7-20 members TP, Jazz, Pom, Hip Hop, SR, GMD 2 minutes / 5,000 - 9,999 Division III 7-20 members TP, Jazz, Pom, Hip Hop, SR, GMD 2 minutes / Less than 5,000 Junior College 2-20 members TP, Jazz, Pom, Hip Hop, SR, GMD 2 minutes / N/A NAIA 2-20 members TP, Jazz, Pom, Hip Hop, SR8, GMD 2 minutes / N/A

-TP = Team Performance
+TP = Team Performance SR = Spirit Rally

-All Team Performance Category time limits are 2 minutes 15 seconds (2:15)
+All Team Performance Category and Spirit Rally Division time limits are 2 minutes 15 seconds (2:15)

-GMD = Game Day

-All Game Day Division time limits are 3 minutes (3:00)
+GMD = Game Day All Game Day Division time limits are 3 minutes (3:00)

-Note: NDA will assign divisions based on school enrollment and team specifics.
+Note: NDA will assign intermediate and open divisions based on school enrollment and team specifics.